 Galloway Glen Homes Association, Inc., ("the Association"), was incorporated on November 9th, 1972.
 The Association is a Non-Profit Corporation that is responsible for the operation and maintenance of the common property within the development.
-The property is a condominium development located in Miami, Florida.
+The property consists of several homes within a development located in Miami, Florida.